chirontt/jgit.pgm.native/README.md

 Gradle and Maven build scripts are provided for building the project.
 The JGit version used here is 5.12.0.

-## Caveat

-Starting with GraalVM 21.1.0 version, AWT/Swing classes are supported in the native-image compilation, but the resulting executable is still not working properly.
-Thus the `jgit glog` command doesn't work in the resulting `jgit` native image, even though there are no compile errors during the build.

 ## Build pre-requisites

 The [GraalVM native-image](https://www.graalvm.org/reference-manual/native-image) page